JamesBoadi/MicroServices/README.md

 This will build 3 images

-1. Open a terminal from the root directory and enter `docker compose up -d`.
+1. Open a terminal from the root directory and enter `docker-compose up -d`.

 2. Go to the directory of the Angular app `cd client` and run the app: `npm start`.